OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 - If the app currently sets its targetSdkVersion in the manifest to a value less than 19 and the vulnerable class does not contain any implementation of isValidFragment then, the vulnerability is inherited from the PreferenceActivity.

 - In order to fix, developers should either update the targetSdkVersion to 19 or higher.
-Alternatively, if the targetSdkVersion cannot be updated, then developers should implement isValidFragment as describing below.
+Alternatively, if the targetSdkVersion cannot be updated, then developers should implement isValidFragment as described.

 The following example shows an Activity that extends this activity: